ECP-WarpX/WarpX/Docs/source/usage/examples.rst

 Kinetic-fluid hybrid model
 --------------------------

-Several examples / benchmarks of the kinetic-fluid hybrid model are shown below.
+Several examples and benchmarks of the kinetic-fluid hybrid model are shown below.
 The first few examples are replications of the verification tests described in :cite:t:`MUNOZ2018`.
 The hybrid-PIC model was added to WarpX in April 2023 (`PR #3665 <https://github.com/ECP-WarpX/WarpX/pull/3665>`_) - the below figures were generated at that time.